-• HubSpot Accreditation - 10%
+HubSpot Accreditation - 20%

 HubSpot, an inbound marketing company, provides an online social media certification and is considered an industry standard.
 This online module takes approximately four hours and 15 minutes to complete.
-Students will be expected to complete the online certification process.
+Students will be expected to complete the online certification processLinks to an external site..